The audit process

 In the national training system, the state training authority is responsible for audits to ensure that each group training organisation (GTO) is compliant with the

 National Standards for Group Training Organisations (PDF, 64KB).
-In Queensland, this is the Department of Education and Training.
+In Queensland, this is the Department of Employment, Small Business and Training.